Martin Brodeur: Personal life

-Brodeur married Melanie Dubois (a native of Saint-Liboire, Quebec) in August 1995 with whom he has four children: Anthony, born in 1995; twin sons, William and Jeremy, born in 1996; and Anabelle Antoinette, 2002.
+Brodeur married Melanie Dubois (a native of Saint-Liboire, Quebec) in August 1995.
+They have four children: Anthony, born in 1995; twin sons, William and Jeremy, born in 1996; and Anabelle Antoinette, 2002.
 Melanie filed for divorce during the 2003 playoffs amid reports that Brodeur was having an affair with Genevieve Nault, the wife of Melanie's brother.
 The incident was referred to by opposing fans during the playoffs.
 The reports proved to be true, as he and Genevieve married in June 2008.
 Their first child together, Maxime Philippe Brodeur, was born in November 2009.

 Brodeur is regarded as an engaging raconteur in his spare time.
 He has hosted a street hockey tournament in his hometown of Saint-Leonard, Quebec, for each of the Devils' Stanley Cup championships, where he played as a forward.
-His oldest brother, Denis Jr., is a photographer like their father, and his other older brother, Claude, was a minor league baseball pitcher in the Montreal Expos' organization.
+His oldest brother, Denis Jr., is a photographer like their late father, Denis Brodeur, and his other older brother, Claude, was a minor league baseball pitcher in the Montreal Expos' organization.
 He has two sisters, Line and Sylvie.

 In 2005, Brodeur began co-authoring his autobiography, Brodeur: Beyond the Crease, with long-time Toronto Star columnist and ESPN contributor Damien Cox, which was released in October 2006.
 Some of the things Brodeur talks about in the book are player salaries and contracts, NHL marketing, Lou Lamoriello, and the Devils' new arena in Newark, the Prudential Center.
 Brodeur also includes his views on the "new NHL" after the lockout, and how it affected his career.

 Brodeur co-owns a business called La Pizzeria Etc. with former teammate Sheldon Souray.
 The idea came about after Souray was traded to play in Montreal, the city in which the business now operates.

 Brodeur resides in New Jersey, and became a naturalized United States citizen on December 1, 2009, but per IIHF rules would only be able to compete for Canada.

-On June 30, 2013, the Devils traded for the 208th pick in the 2013 NHL Entry Draft and Brodeur was asked to make the announcement to select his son, Anthony.
+On June 30, 2013, the Devils traded for the 208th pick in the 2013 NHL entry draft and Brodeur was asked to make the announcement to select his son, Anthony.
 In August 2015, Anthony signed with the Penticton Vees of the British Columbia Hockey League.

 Fans picked Brodeur to appear on the cover of the video game NHL 14, choosing him in a series of votes that included 60 players.
 He was the first goaltender to have his image on the cover since John Vanbiesbrouck on NHL 97.